jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Our other Social Engineering favorites had a more timid showing in Northern
+America breaches: 13% for Phishing and 4% for Pretexting.
+2024 DBIR Regions
+Figure 77\.
+Top patterns over time in EMEA breaches Figure 76\.
+Top patterns over time in APAC breaches 98Unlike interest rates
+77
+2024 DBIR Regions
-America breaches: 13% for Phishing and 4% for Pretexting.76Figure 76\.
-Top patterns over time in APAC breachesFigure 77\.
-Top patterns over time in EMEA breachesFigure 78\.
-Top patterns over time in NA breaches98Unlike interest rates2024 DBIR RegionsWith regard to actors, the majority of cybercrime continues to be carried out by financially motivated external parties.
+With regard to actors, the majority of cybercrime continues to be carried out by financially motivated external parties.
 One notable exception is